 Likewise, consider how your sofa feels when you sit on it, versus when you lay down.
 Same weight, but spread over a much larger area, so the foam won’t compress as far.
 It FEELS firmer.

 This makes it tricky to choose foam for things like campers, where the same foam may be used for seats AND backs, then convert into a bed.
+Little wonder they’re notoriously uncomfortable.

-NOW, let’s talk about density.
+Now let’s talk about DENSITY.

 DENSITY is how heavy your foam is.
 It’s expressed as a weight per cubic foot.